henrypapadatos/AutoBots/README.md

 ## Contribution Overview

 ### Optimizer and activation function
 A first potential amelioration is to use the AdamW optimizer instead of the classic Adam one.
 Opposed to Adam, AdamW does not put the weight decay term in the moving average.
-This change [often results](https://towardsdatascience.com/why-adamw-matters-736223f31b5d#:~:text=The%20authors%20show%20experimentally%20that,stochastic%20gradient%20descent%20with%20momentum.) in a better training loss and in less overfitting.
+This change [often results](https://towardsdatascience.com/why-adamw-matters-736223f31b5d#:~:text=The%20authors%20show%20experimentally%20that,stochastic%20gradient%20descent%20with%20momentum.) in a better training loss and less overfitting.

 Another improvement that can be tested is to replace the ReLU activation function with GELU, as GELU's smoother nature allows the model to [better capture](https://www.saltdatalabs.com/blog/deep-learning-101-transformer-activation-functions-explainer-relu-leaky-relu-gelu-elu-selu-softmax-and-more) complex patterns within the data.

 ### Learned positional encoding
-The positional encoding implemented in the AutoBot arcitecture is the classic sinusoidal positional encoding used by vaswani et al. in the [first transformer architecture](https://arxiv.org/abs/1706.03762).
+The positional encoding implemented in the AutoBot architecture is the classic sinusoidal positional encoding used by Vaswani et al. in the [first transformer architecture](https://arxiv.org/abs/1706.03762).
 With _t_ being the position of the input token in the sequence and _d_ being the encoding dimension.
 The sinusoidal positional encoding $\overrightarrow{p_t}$ can be written as follow:

 $$
 {\overrightarrow{p_t}}^{(i)}=f(t)^{(i)}:= \begin{cases}\sin \left(\omega_k \cdot t\right), & \text { if } i=2 k \\\ \cos \left(\omega_k \cdot t\right), & \text { if } i=2 k+1\end{cases}